MSaifKhan01/Words-Counter/README.md

 The Word Count App is built using the following technologies and Node.js modules:
 - Node.js
 - Express.js
-- HTML/CSS
-- Node Mon
+- Nodemon
 - Express
 - Body-parser
 - Cheerio
 - Axios
+- MongoDB (Database)
+- HTML/CSS

 ## Installation
 1. Clone this repository to your local machine.